bbrfc-celtic/website-dev/README.md

 -   Full width slideshow with pictures of the different sections of the club.
-The pictures are shuffled on every refresh so people cannot complain a certain picture is always there.
+The pictures are shuffled on every refresh so people cannot complain a certain picture is always there when they open the page.
 -   Facebook Page plugin
 -   Gallery with 20 randomly chosen pictures from the Facebook page.
 Updated every day.